-Above: Photography by Hanh Cooley for Freunde von Freunden.
+Above: The black-and-white chamber has an iron bedstead.
+Photography by Hanh Cooley for Freunde von Freunden.

 Above: Bedside essentials and a custom scissor-arm reading light.

 Above: A pair of pocket doors open into the guest bedroom.

 Above: A compact sewing station is just off the guest room.

 Above: Robert Abbey’s Bruno Scissor Arm Pharmacy Sconce includes a “pin-up kit” with cord and cord cover for plugging into a standard outlet; $236 from Lumens.

 Above: Stern has a pair of vintage ergonomic Ironrite Health Chairs; available in white for $420 each from Factory 20.
 For more about the chairs, see An Ergonomic Factory Chair Turned Collector’s Item.

 Above: The Brother CS600i Advance 60-Stitch Computerized Free-Arm Sewing Machine with Hard Case is $147.81 from Amazon.

 Above: Benjamin Moore’s low- and no-VOC paints in Super White (L) or Decorators White (R, photograph via House Beautiful).
 For more white paints, see our post: 10 Easy Pieces: Architect’s White Paint Picks and Remodeling 101: How to Choose the Perfect White Paint.